 Along with the many signature artworks in its collection, The Museum of Modern Art (MoMA) possesses one of the most recognizable logotypes of any cultural institution in the world.
-In recent years, however, the application of this identity across the museum’s broader graphics program has been indistinct.
-Now MoMA has recast its identity, building on its familiar logotype to create a powerful and cohesive institutional voice.
-The new graphic identity has been designed by Pentagram, and further developed and applied by Julia Hoffmann, MoMA’s Creative Director for Graphics and Advertising (and a Pentagram alumna).
+Over the years, however, the application of this identity across the museum’s broader graphics program became indistinct.
+In 2009 MoMA recast its identity, building on its familiar logotype to create a powerful and cohesive institutional voice.
+The new graphic identity was designed by Pentagram, and further developed and applied by Julia Hoffmann, who was MoMA’s Creative Director for Graphics and Advertising (and a Pentagram alumna).

 While the MoMA logo is iconic, it alone is not enough to continually carry the spirit of the institution.
 An organized and flexible system was required that would support program material across print, web and environmental applications.
 The new system designed by Pentagram and Hoffmann employs prominent use of the MoMA logo as a graphic device, dramatic cropping and juxtapositions of artwork, and a brighter color palette to create a bold, contemporary image.
 The identity also underscores the museum's leadership role in the field of design.